-Audio playback support in the DIABL016 Processor enables the uLCD-220RD module to play audio WAV files stored in the micro-SD memory card.
-An external amplifier is required, as the output of the uLCD-220RD is a filtered PWM only, with a separate amplifier enabling signal.
-A simple instruction enables the user to play/pause/stop audio files while continuing the execution of the user application code, such as display updates, communications, etc. The audio system also allows real-time pitch change of audio samples.
+Audio playback support in the DIABL016 Processor enables the uLCD-70D range of modules to play audio WAV files stored in the micro-SD memory card.
+PWM and an onboard audio amplifier with $8\Omega$ speaker ensure ample audio output capability.
+A simple instruction enables the user to play/pause/stop audio files while continuing the execution of the user application code, such as display updates, touch recognition, communications, etc. The audio system also allows real-time pitch change of audio samples.